lauritzh/gluu4/cloud-native-edition/pygluu/kubernetes/templates/README.md

       Tweak the optional [parameters](#configuration) in `values.yaml` to fit the setup needed.

-    - Map gluu's FQDN at `/etc/hosts` file  to the minikube IP as shown below.
+    - Map gluus FQDN at `/etc/hosts` file  to the minikube IP as shown below.

         ```bash
         ##